covid19apps/covid19apps.github.io/README.md

 ![trend](https://github.com/covid19apps/covid19apps.github.io/raw/master/trend.jpg)

-The number of COVID-19 related apps and malware over the time (from January to May 2020).
+<center>The number of COVID-19 related apps and malware over the time (from January to May 2020).</center>

 # COIVD19 themed apps information